localstack/docs/content/en/user-guide/aws/iam/index.md

   - /aws/iam/
 ---

-By default, LocalStack uses not enforce security policies for client requests.
+By default, LocalStack does not enforce security policies for client requests.
 In LocalStack Pro, the IAM security enforcement feature can be used to test your security policies and create a more realistic environment that more closely resembles real AWS.

 {{< alert >}}**Note**:
 The environment configuration `ENFORCE_IAM=1` is required to enable this feature.
 (By default, IAM enforcement is disabled, and all APIs can be accessed without authentication.)
 {{< /alert >}}

-Below is a simple example that illustrates the use of IAM policy enforcement.
-It first creates a user and obtains access/secret keys, then attempts to create a bucket with that user (which fails), and then finally attaches a policy to the user to allow `s3:CreateBucket`, which allows the bucket to be created.
-{{< command >}}
-$ awslocal iam create-user --user-name test
-...
-$ awslocal iam create-access-key --user-name test
-...
-  "AccessKeyId": "AKIA4HPFP0TZHP3Z5VI6",
-  "SecretAccessKey": "mwi/8Zhg8ypkJQmkdBq87UA3MbSa3x0HWnkcC/Ua",
-...
-$ export AWS_ACCESS_KEY_ID=AKIA4HPFP0TZHP3Z5VI6 AWS_SECRET_ACCESS_KEY=mwi/8Zhg8ypkJQmkdBq87UA3MbSa3x0HWnkcC/Ua
-$ awslocal s3 mb s3://test
-make_bucket failed: s3://test An error occurred (AccessDeniedException) when calling the CreateBucket operation: Access to the specified resource is denied
-$ awslocal iam create-policy --policy-name p1 --policy-document '{"Version":"2012-10-17","Statement":[{"Effect":"Allow","Action":"s3:CreateBucket","Resource":"*"}]}'
-...
-$ awslocal iam attach-user-policy --user-name test --policy-arn arn:aws:iam::000000000000:policy/p1
-$ awslocal s3 mb s3://test
-make_bucket: test
-{{< / command >}}

-Please notice that by default if you do not have valid credentials representing a user or assumed role, LocalStack will identify requests as coming from the root user.

-{{< alert >}}
-**Note**: Credentials are currently extracted in the request but signature is not validated - exceptions apply for s3 presigned URLs, for example.
-{{< /alert >}}

-For example:
+## Creating IAM Users and Access Keys

+By default, if no custom credentials are configured, requests made to LocalStack are running under the administrative root user:

 {{< command >}}
 $ awslocal sts get-caller-identity